GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-03-03-the-Files-class.md

 The list method of Files is similar to File.listFiles(), except that it returns a Stream<Path> instead of File[].
 It goes only one level deep.
 Files.list() can be used to traverse the contents of a folder and, by doing recursive stuff, make a deep copy of it instead of a shallow (as Files.copy() does).
 The book shows a smart custom recursive method that does that.

-#### Stream<Path> walk(Path p, int maxDepth, FileVisitOption... options)
+#### Stream\<Path\> walk(Path p, int maxDepth, FileVisitOption... options)

 I used this method already, it builds a stream of all folders and files under the Path p location.
 You can set a maximum depth, the default is huge (max integer size).

 By default walk does not follow symbolic links.
 If you want it to, you can set it as option.
 Beware of symbolic links, as they can point to some directory outside of the scope you had in mind or because they create a circular pattern that results in a FileSystemLoopException.
-This exception is thrown if a pat is visited twice.
+This exception is thrown if a path is visited twice.

-#### Stream<Path> find(Path p, int maxDepth, BiPredicate<Path, BasicFileAttributes> matcher, FileVisitOption... options)
+#### Stream\<Path\> find(Path p, int maxDepth, BiPredicate\<Path, BasicFileAttributes\> matcher, FileVisitOption... options)

 Files.find() is similar to Files.walk() but can apply a filter during the walk.
 This is what the BiPredicate is for.
 The BiPredicate has two arguments, the path and the attributes, so you can filter on both.
 Btw it throws IO exception.
 Example as in book: